UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Upgrade to verified ENERGY STAR certified appliances when replacing old refrigerators, washing machines, or dishwashers, as these units are rigorously tested to pull far less electricity from the grid.

-• Thoroughly seal drafty windows and doors with fresh weatherstripping and high-quality caulk to prevent your HVAC system from working overtime to replace lost air.
+• Seal drafty windows and doors with fresh weatherstripping and high-quality caulk to prevent your HVAC system from working overtime to replace lost air.

 🌱 Eco Edge: Reducing your total energy consumption does more than just lower your monthly TDU fee.
 It directly decreases your household’s overall carbon footprint, making it a powerful win for both your wallet and the environment.

 Beyond basic household conservation, the absolute best financial defense you have is to actively shop deregulated electricity rates and securely lock in a highly competitive supply plan.
 Dropping your retail supply rate by just a few cents per kilowatt-hour easily offsets the frustrating sting of high delivery fees.
 For a much deeper dive into adjusting your daily habits, check out our comprehensive guide on strategic ways to reduce your electricity usage.
-When you are finally ready to compare actual market prices, always use official, state-verified marketplaces like the Texas Power to Choose website to find secure, legitimate supply contracts without hidden gimmicks.
+When you are ready to compare actual market prices, always use official, state-verified marketplaces like the Texas Power to Choose website to find secure, legitimate supply contracts.

 Man points to a chart showing fixed delivery fees and flexible supply rates for power costs.